 - Less urine or burning when you urinate

-- Any illness or infection
+- An illness or infection

-- Anything that bothers you
+- Any other symptoms that bother you

 Copyright © American Academy of Family Physicians